kbs-lter/rex-data/README.md

 *What do scripts contain?*

-All scripts have a standard header - here’s an example: https://space-lab-msu.github.io/r_guide/documentation.html
+- All scripts have a standard header - here’s an example: https://space-lab-msu.github.io/r_guide/documentation.html

-Follow .R script template (load packages at start, read in data from Google Drive location after setting .Renviron)
+- Follow .R script template (load packages at start, read in data from Google Drive location after setting .Renviron)

-Commented code
+- Commented code

-Output data (for L1, L2, L3 scripts) at end of script; note the outputs in the header.
+- Exporting data (for L1, L2, L3 scripts) to KBS_LTER_REX Google Shared Drive at end of script; note the outputs in the header.

 ## R code

-Below are lists of parent folders in this repository that contain data scripts organized by L0, L1, L2, etc.
+Below are lists of parent folders in this repository that match the same folder name in the KBS_LTER_REX Google Shared Drive.
+Each of these folders contains L0, L1, L2, etc. folders with the appropriate R scripts.

+**T7**
+- T7_warmx_plant_phenology
+- T7_warmx_plantCN
+- T7_ANPP
+- T7_warmx_VOC
+- T7_warmx_SLA
+- T7_warmx_plant_comp

+(Enter other folders here as they are added)

+*Nested inside each parent folder above are the following folders:*

 **L0**: